oct15demo/browserUI/README.md

 # browserUI
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
-Use of name Knime does not imply any affiliation with or endorsement by the company.
+Use of name the Knime does not imply any affiliation with or endorsement by the company.

-The following instructions summarize the directions from the knime website for setting up the knime source code in eclipse 4.6.1 for examination or modification of the code.
+The following instructions summarize the directions from the Knime website for setting up the Knime source code in Eclipse 4.6.1 for examination or modification of the code.
-The Knime version is 3.4.2, and please note that Knime warns against using Eclipse 4.6.2 due to problems compiling with that later version.
+The Knime version is 3.4.2, and please note that Knime warns against using Eclipse 4.6.2 due to problems compiling with that version.
 These files and setup were assembled mid October 2017.

-The purpose of this project is to expose a version of Knime that demonstrates a browser workflow creation UI in any web browser, while leveraging existing code.
+The purpose of this project is to expose a version of Knime that demonstrates a browser workflow UI.
+Workflow creation and creation is to be accessible through any web browser, the engineering of which is designed to leverage existing code.
-The goal is to create a working prototype with as little code modification as possible, so that expanding the code to encompass ever more functionality beyond a proof of concept can be done in an efficient manner.
+The goal is to create a working prototype with as little code modification as possible, so that expanding the code to encompass ever more functionality, far beyond the proof of concept, can be done in the most efficient manner.

-The main components are org.knime.base and org.knime.core.
-Additionally, org.knime.js.core and org.knime.js.views are incorporated into the base project to be able to present the output of a workflow in the browser window.
+The main components of the Knime application and this setup are org.knime.base and org.knime.core.
+Additionally, org.knime.js.core and org.knime.js.views are incorporated into the base project for now, as a convenient shortcut (or hack) instead being set up as thier own projects.
+They are needed to display the output of a workflow in the browser window.
 js.views is a component of Knime Labs, meaning it is an additional package not yet included in the standard distribution.

-The following setup will get a new clean knime codebase with the Knime code required to create a browser UI version of the knime application.
-The setup of additional code and modifications needed to implement the browser UI will be added to this repository as the project progresses.
+The setup described below installs a new clean Knime codebase of all the source code that needs to be modified to create a browser UI version.

+The additional code and modifications already written to create an early version of the browser UI will be added to this repository soon.
+The Java code is currently running a demo in the links given below.
+That modifications and additions to the code are temporarily unavailable while being refactored, having been produced in a very experimental manner.
+Likewise the javascript which also appears in the rough POC version is also currently being refactored and will appear in a proper repository shortly.

-A simplified working version of a browser workflow UI can be found here:
+The simplified working version of the browser UI can be found here:

 http://www.acmetoolanddie.com/demo/showtime.html
 http://www.acmetoolanddie.com/demo/connectarrow.html

-The Java code running this demo is as yet unavailable while it is being refactored.
-Likewise the javascript also appears in a rough POC version and is also currently being refactored.

 The setup below merely assembles all the original source code needed later for the big hack.